rustomvachha/gettingandcleaningdata/README.md

 Project for Getting and Cleaning Data

 ## list of files
-run_Analysis.R     This is the R script that reads the data and generates the tidy data
+<b>run_Analysis.R<b>     This is the R script that reads the data and generates the tidy data